-The Goodman’s international initiative arises out of the theater’s vision to be the driving cultural force in Chicago and its commitment to diversity.
+The Goodman’s international initiatives stem from the theater’s vision to be a major cultural force in Chicago and its commitment to diversity.
 Part of that commitment includes reaching beyond our country’s borders to increase cultural exchange in our community.
 In a world in which globalization is a reality, it is essential that American audiences experience the cultural life of the rest of the world and that outstanding artistic work from this country travel abroad.
 Goodman Theatre seeks opportunities to foster collaborations and presentations with international companies, including and beyond the English speaking world.
 We promote cultural exchange which can enrich our community through:

 - Fostering collaborations between international and American artists to create new productions

 - Touring work created at the Goodman abroad

 - Presenting work by international companies at the Goodman

 - Co-productions with international theater companies and festivals

 The Goodman’s Latino Theatre Festival, curated by Artistic Associate Henry Godinez, is a celebration of Latino culture, featuring performances from some of the most extraordinary Latino theater artists in the world.

 Past International Goodman Productions

 Visionary Belgian director Ivo van Hove helms this raw, pulsating production of Arthur Miller’s 1955 play.